csc-training/csc-env-eff/_hands-on/singularity/singularity-tutorial.md

 `--bind /path/in/host:/path/inside/container`.

 The bind path does not need to exist inside the container.
 It is created if necessary.
-More that one bind pair can be specified.
+More than one bind pair can be specified.
 The option is available for all the run methods described above.

 First try listing the contents of your project directory (substitute the correct path)